weepy/blueface/docs/the-surface.md

 <span>Group</span>
 <img src='../img/group.jpg'/>
 <p>
-A score of notes that play an instrument e.g. a drum beat or bassline
+A rectangle represents a Group which cues a list of cells to play at the start of the next bar and stops others.
 </p>
 </div>
 </div>